 (1) A local government must, as soon as reasonably practicable after being provided with certification that a local planning strategy complies with regulation 11(2), advertise the strategy as follows —

-(a) publish a notice of the local planning strategy in a newspaper circulating in the area to which the strategy relates, giving details of —
+(a) publish in accordance with regulation 76A the strategy and a notice giving details of —

-(i) where the strategy may be inspected; and
+(i) how the strategy is made available to the public in accordance with regulation 76A; and

-(ii) to whom, in what form and during what period submissions may be made;
+(ii) the manner and form in which submissions may be made; and

-(b) display a copy of the notice in the offices of the local government for the period for making submissions set out in the notice;
+(iii) the period under subregulation (2) for making submissions and the last day of that period;

+[(b) deleted]

 (c) give a copy of the notice to each public authority that the local government considers is likely to be affected by the strategy;

-(d) publish a copy of the notice and the strategy on the website of the local government;
+[(d) deleted]

 (e) advertise the strategy as directed by the Commission and in any other way the local government considers appropriate.

-(2) The local government must ensure that arrangements are in place for the local planning strategy to be made available for inspection by the public during office hours —
+(2) The period for making submissions on a local planning strategy is —

-(a) at the office of the local government; and

-(b) at the office of the Commission.

-(3) The period for making submissions in relation to a local planning strategy must not be less than a period of 21 days commencing on the day on which the notice of the strategy is published under subregulation (1)(a).
+(a) the period of 21 days after the day on which the notice of the strategy is first published under subregulation (1)(a); or

+(b) a longer period approved by the Commission.

+[(3) deleted]

 (4) Notice of a local planning strategy as required under subregulation (1) may be given in conjunction with the notice to be given under regulation 20(1) for the scheme to which it relates.

+[Regulation 13 amended: SL 2020/252 r.
+7.]

 14. Consideration of submissions

 (1) After the expiry of the period within which submissions may be made in relation to a local planning strategy, the local government must review the strategy having regard to any submissions made.